lalomorales22/penguins/docs/tools/exec-approvals.md

 # Exec approvals

-Exec approvals are the **companion app / node host guardrail** for letting a sandboxed agent run commands on a real host (`gateway` or `node`).
+Exec approvals are the **node host guardrail** for letting a sandboxed agent run commands on a real host (`gateway` or `node`).
 Think of it like a safety interlock: commands are allowed only when policy + allowlist + (optional) user approval all agree.
 Exec approvals are **in addition** to tool policy and elevated gating (unless elevated is set to `full`, which skips approvals).
 Effective policy is the **stricter** of `tools.exec.*` and approvals defaults; if an approvals field is omitted, the `tools.exec` value is used.

-If the companion app UI is **not available**, any request that requires a prompt is resolved by the **ask fallback** (default: deny).
+If the node host UI is **not available**, any request that requires a prompt is resolved by the **ask fallback** (default: deny).

 ## Where it applies